StaysExperiencesEventsServicesReal Estate

 The Two Wind Seasons Explained

 Watamu's wind is governed by the Indian Ocean monsoons.
-Understanding the two seasons is the single most important factor in planning your kite trip.
+There are two fantastic kite seasons per year and two periods of little to no wind in between.
+Understanding the seasons is the most important factor in planning your kite trip.

 Kaskazi (NE)Kusi (SE)